Papers

 Paper

-Machine learning research communication via illustrated and interactive web articles ORAL
+Machine learning research communication via illustrated and interactive web articles

-J Alammar
+J Alammar |

 We describe a workflow for creating a spectrum of machine learning research communication artifacts optimized to maximize the clarity of scientific communication, advance the fronts of explainability and interpretability, as well as empower the community to reproduce research software.